sebastianbirk/udacity-aml-engineer-nanodegree/03_aml_capstone/capstone_project_azure_machine_learning_engineer/README.md

 The prerequisites to run/reproduce this project are:
 - Create an Azure Subscription
 - Create an Azure Machine Learning Workspace
-- Create of an Azure Machine Learning Compute Instance
+- Create an Azure Machine Learning Compute Instance
 - Clone this git repository to the Azure Machine Learning Compute Instance file system
 - Provision the conda development environment as jupyter kernel:
 There are two conda environment files ("*.yml") provided in the "dependencies" folder, one for model development and one for model training.
 The environment for model development should be provisioned as jupyter kernel in the following way: